mikrono/tModLoaderWiki_kr_ko/tModLoader-Style-Guide.md

 ## Identifier Names
 Use `camelCase` for
 * local variables
-* method arguments
+* method parameters
-* instance fields
-* non-public fields in static classes
+* private fields

 Use `PascalCase` for everything else.

-_**Why: camelCase indicates a 'normal' variable for the context.
-No further thought required. internal/private fields on static classes are akin to instance fields on a singleton.**_
+> _**Why: With the exception of method parameters, camelCase indicates a variable that is not part of any public APIs.**_

 Use `_camelCase` for 'backing fields' on properties.
 Private fields may also optionally be prefixed with an _.

-_**Why: _ indicates the field is an implementation detail and not key to the overall function of the class.**_
+> _**Why: `_` indicates the field is an implementation detail of specific members, and not key to the overall function of the class.**_

-A class should have either public properties or public fields. not both.
-If you write a public property, convert all public fields to auto properties.
-Properties are recommended for complex objects or data containers, but simple structs and classes are easier to reason about in game development when only fields are present.

-_**Why: Avoids confusion and inconsistency in the public 'contract' of the class.
+Classes (and structures that contain logic) should not contain non-private fields, and should instead use properties everywhere.
+Structures that do not contain logic and are only used as data are better off using fields instead.

+> _**Why: APIs' implementation details are always likely to change in the long future.
+Using properties and auto-properties allows us to reduce compatibility breaks from such changes.
+Using fields in the context of data structures allows for using reference variables.
 Terraria itself rarely uses properties.
 Microsoft guidelines recommend avoiding public fields entirely.**_

 ## Braces
 Use [K&R Style](https://en.wikipedia.org/wiki/Indentation_style#K&R_style).
 Braces on the same line for statements, method and property declarations.
 New line for all other declarations.
 This is mostly enforced by .editorconfig